-The Pitons Management Area in the southwest of Saint Lucia contains the greater part of a collapsed stratovolcano contained within the volcanic system, known to geologists as the Soufriere Volcanic Center.
+The Pitons Management Area in the southwest of Saint Lucia contains the greater part of a collapsed stratovolcano within the volcanic system known to geologists as the Soufriere Volcanic Center.
 The twin Pitons, two towering volcanic spires, are the major iconic landmarks of the Caribbean island.

-The Pitons Management Area is located within the Soufriere Volcanic Center and encompasses a wide range of its diverse geological features, including a site of geothermal activity with fumaroles and hot springs known as the Sulphur Springs.
-Petroglyphs and diverse artifacts bear witness of the Amerindian Carib population which historically inhabited what is now the Pitons Management Area.
+The Pitons Management Area, inscribed as a World Heritage Site in 2004, encompasses a wide range of geological features, including a site of geothermal activity with fumaroles and hot springs known as the Sulphur Springs.

-Despite the small area there is a high diversity of terrestrial habitats, flora and fauna.
+Despite the small area, there is a high diversity of terrestrial flora and fauna habitats.
 The dominant vegetation is comprised of various forest types, including rare elfin woodland on the summits.
 Small, little disturbed patches of natural forests remain, preserved by the steepness of the land.

-The Marine Management Area within the Pitons Management Area is a strip of roughly 11 km (7 miles) long and about one kilometer (0.6 miles) wide along the shore.
+The Marine Management Area within the Pitons Management Area is a strip of roughly 11 km (7 miles) long and about 1 km (0.6 miles) wide along the shore.
 It comprises a steeply sloping continental shelf with healthy fringing and patch reefs covering more than 60% of the marine area, boulders and sandy plains.